 Now that I’ve been a redhead for over a year using oVertone, I figured I should do an updated review/hair color evolution post.
 If you missed my original oVertone review, check it out for more details on my initial experience, or if you’re interested in their Ginger Coloring Conditioner check out my post about it.
 Also check out my post about how I match my eyebrows to my red hair.
-If you’re interested in trying oVertone, get $10 off your first oVertone purchase here!
+If you’re interested in trying oVertone, get $10 off your first oVertone purchase of $30 or more here!

 How I Use Overtone